 A strategy is the mechanism of adjusting message scores on a weighted basis or by selecting a fixed number of messages based on a specific objective.
 An example of balancing message scores based on weight would be to add 20% weight to all of the messages that belong to the Revenue objective.
 An example of selecting a fixed number of messages would be to always select one message that belongs to the Customer Satisfaction objective.

-You can add strategies as children of interaction points and areas.
-Typically, you link strategies to one or the other, not both.
+You can add strategies as children of interaction points, message strategies, and areas.
+Typically, you link strategies to just one.

-- From either an interaction point or an area, click Strategies.
+- From an interaction point, message strategy, or area, select Strategies.

 - Enter the Name, Keyname, and optional Description.

-- [Optional] Click ADD RULE + and select a rule to link to the strategy.
+- [Optional] Select Add Rule and select a rule to link to the strategy.

 If you have more than one strategy listed, drag the strategy to